cloudify-cosmo/docs.getcloudify.org/content/cli/orch_cli/agents.md

 ## Commands
 ### Common agents arguments

-* `-d, --deployment-id TEXT` - The unique identifier for the deployment
+* `--deployment-id TEXT` - The unique identifier for the deployment
 * `--node-id TEXT` - The node id to filter to be used for filtering
 * `--node-instance-id TEXT` - The node instance id to be used for filtering
 * `--install-method TEXT` - Only show agents installed with this install_method
+* `-t, --tenant-name TEXT` - The name of the tenant of the relevant deployment(s).
+If not specified, the current tenant is used.
+                              This option cannot be used simultaneously with the `all-tenants` argument.
 * `-a, --all-tenants` - Include resources from all tenants associated with the user.
                         This option cannot be used simultaneously with the `tenant-name` argument.

 The filtering flags can be passed multiple times or take comma separated values.

 ### list